Why build bespoke in place of WordPress, Shopify or Magento?

 Security

-From a security perspective, our clients need to know that they are hiring a trusted supplier with a proven track record.
+From a security perspective, our clients need to know they are hiring a trusted supplier with a proven track record.